kimchi-project/kimchi/docs/API.md

         * finished: The task has finished successfully
         * failed: The task failed
     * message: Human-readable details about the Task status
+    * target_uri: Resource URI related to the Task
 * **POST**: *See Task Actions*

 **Actions (POST):**